alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 This is worth emphasizing: **no one is forced to do things that make sense.**
 To be a politician, the only thing you have to understand is people.
 Who they are, how they think, what they believe, and how to convince them to support you.
-That's certainly not easy, it requires some shrewdness, but there's no particular reason to expect politicians to be good at anything *besides* navigating structures of power.
+That's certainly not easy, it requires you to be shrewd and to have a good read of people.
+But there's no particular reason to expect politicians to be good at anything *besides* navigating structures of power.
 They don't have to be well-informed about anything, unless it's politically expedient to be well-informed.